gnacu/ubl/README.md

 * Set your domain into the site: param for DuckDuckGo in search.php.
 * Change the template name at the top of either archive.php or post.php for optional alternative templates.

+Additionally, if you want analytics, just stick the analytics script code into the template(s).
+I use and recommend Piwik (https://piwik.org) if you're looking for a locally installable, private analytics package.
+Stick it to the man.
+No Google for me please.

 And that is just about it.

 ##Conclusion